BobleChinois/Bitcoin-definition/Brouillons/Case_smallblocks.md

 * the failure of the S2X hardfork in 2017 shows that if users with full nodes are opposed to consensus modification, they can successfully resist a highly coordinated and well founded attack with a large support from miners.
 * more as a side effect, teaching people to run their own node also contribute to the promotion of a culture of responsibility, and helps more people to have a good basic undestanding of Bitcoin and the way it works, which is also important.

-It might not be enough, it is definitely not a panacea, but if you really want to help Bitcoin succeed then it is the best you can do.
+It might not be enough, it is definitely not a panacea, but if you really want to help Bitcoin succeed then it is the best you can do (and you will learn a lot in the process).

+# References

+I didn't invent anything here, so here are the people and articles that inspired me :
+* [Epic twitter storm](https://twitter.com/giacomozucco/status/991438132812943369) from Giacomo Zucco, who made a very strong case that **if you are supporting Bcash, you're really stupid**.
+* [Another epic tweetstorm](https://twitter.com/giacomozucco/status/1009281116837175296), developing further why Bitcoin is less susceptible of embezzlement and/or counterparty risks than gold (as long as **you run a f---- node !**)
+* [A shorter one](https://twitter.com/giacomozucco/status/1003305514393063424) about why if you're arguing about "is Bitcoin more cash or gold", you understand neither.
+* StopAndDecrypt wrote [many articles](https://hackernoon.com/@StopAndDecrypt) about this kind of issue over the last year, **mandatory reading**.